fatinahrm/Fake-Attack-Speed/README.md

 Only working in TeraToolbox.<br/><br/>

 Why the code so confusing?<br/>
-The code got encrypted since its still developed so it prevent you from messing up and prevent someone to stole it!<br/><br/>
+The code got encrypted since its still developed so it prevent you from messing up and prevent someone stole it!<br/><br/>

 Move index.js into the original index.js of your SP.<br/>
 Delete core.js and coodlowns.js then enjoy!~<br/><br/>